dosyago/graderjs/README.md

 # Configuration

-You can configure some options:
+You can configure some options, via the configuration located in `src/config.js`:

-`src/config.js`:
 ```js
 module.exports = {
   name: "MyGraderApp",